cesar-rocha/UpperOceanSeasonality/README.md

 Specific processing and plotting codes are available on Jupyter [notebooks](https://github.com/crocha700/UpperOceanSeasonality/blob/master/notebooks/index.ipynb).

-The draft is built and
-published using [gh-puslisher](https://github.com/ewanmellor/gh-publisher).
+Once the heavy computations are performed on Pleiades and the files are saved in netCDF4, the whole subsequent processing and plotting and LaTeX compiling is performed in a single-buttom reproducible workflow using [nbflow](https://github.com/jhamrick/nbflow).
+The draft is online built and published using [gh-puslisher](https://github.com/ewanmellor/gh-publisher).

 Data